Anne Kantor Fellows

 Anastasia holds an Honours degree in Sociology and Social Policy and a Bachelor of Laws from the University of Sydney.
 She previously worked in policy and advocacy work for a range of NGOs.

 Lily Raynes (2022) | Lily Raynes was an Anne Kantor Fellow based in the Australia Institute's Centre for Future Work.
-She has a Bachelor of Arts and a Juris Doctor and has worked on reform to Australia’s labour law framework.

 During her time as a Fellow, Lily authored or co-authored six different reports on a range of topics related to labour markets, industrial relations, and fairness in workplaces.